 Julian Rocks, Byron Bay, New South Wales

 "It's a protected marine park so there's an abundance of sea life for divers to experience." – Chris Hemsworth

-If you book a diving experience, not only can you expect to see turtles, blue-lined octopi, schools of white spotted eagle rays, an array of tropical fish including emperor angelfish and clown triggerfish, but grey nurse sharks and leopard sharks often pay the rocks a visit.
+If you book a diving experience, you can expect to see turtles, blue-lined octopi, schools of white spotted eagle rays and an array of tropical fish, as well as the grey nurse sharks and leopard sharks that often pay the rocks a visit.
 Perhaps most exciting is the chance to spot humpback whales that migrate past Byron Bay from May through to September.
 You can also rent kayaks from Cape Byron Kayaks and try to spot dolphins, turtles and whales from the water.